Pellet grills are great for smoking, but how do you get a good sear on a steak with a pellet grill?

 Once you have put your steaks on the grill, set a timer for 2 minutes.
 Resist the temptation to flip them.
 Let the Maillard reaction to occur!

 Flip the steak after the 2 minutes and cook on the other side another 2 minutes, making sure to monitor the internal temperature with your instant read thermometer.

 If you want fancy looking cross hatch grill marks, use the grill side of the cast iron grill pan or grill side of the Grill Grates.

 Cook the steaks 1 minute, then turn them 90° and cook for another minute.
 Then repeat when you do the other side.

 Do not walk away during this crucial time, 1-2 minutes too long on any side can result in burning and carbonization which will destroy the taste of your meat.

 You want crispy brown and sizzling rendered fat, not black ashy meat.

-You can always turn your pellet grill back down and finish cooking them in that lower temperature zone if they are still too underdone.
+You can always turn your pellet grill back down and finish cooking the steaks in that lower temperature zone if they are still too underdone inside.

 But, you can't put the genie back in the bottle if you cooked them to too high an internal temperature.

-For the perfect steak, allow it to rest, UNCOVERED! for at least 5 minutes and understand it may rise another 5 degrees F internal temperature after you remove it from the grill.
+For the perfect steak, allow it to rest, UNCOVERED! for at least 5 minutes and understand it may rise another 5°F internal temperature after you remove it from the grill.